dzekelid/settings/_listings/sendgrid/apis.md

     url: https://raw.githubusercontent.com/streamdata-gallery-topics/settings/master/_listings/sendgrid/mail-settings-forward-bounce-get.md
   - type: x-postman-collection
     url: https://raw.githubusercontent.com/streamdata-gallery-topics/settings/master/_listings/sendgrid/mail-settings-forward-bounce-get-postman.md
-- name: SendGrid Get Tracking Settings
+- name: SendGrid Get Tracking Settings Click
   description: |-
-    **This endpoint allows you to retrieve a list of all tracking settings that you can enable on your account.**
+    **This endpoint allows you to retrieve your current click tracking setting.**

     You can track a variety of the actions your recipients may take when interacting with your emails including opening your emails, clicking on links in your emails, and subscribing to (or unsubscribing from) your emails.